 Suddenly knowing the baby's gender was like a slap across Tony's cheek.
 It was all he could think about while Pepper, who noticed how agitated the pregnant woman was becoming, soothingly asked her to calm down.

-He believed Emma.
-Looking at her eyes, Tony could see the obvious reality that she was not lying.
-But he had to admit that one of the reasons he couldn't stop laughing was because of how quick Pepper was ready to protect and defend this younger woman.
-Christ, they just met.
+Looking at her eyes, Tony could see the undeniable reality that she was not deceiving them (however, he had to admit that one of the reasons he couldn't stop chuckling was because of how quick Pepper was ready to protect and defend this younger woman.
+Christ, they just met).

 Women could be fascinating, and now he just learned that he was going to be the father of a baby girl.
 That soon would become a teenager, who would soon realize how much of a terrible father Tony was.
 The billionaire could already feel the many doors being slammed in his face, the yelling about not wanting to see him ever again.
 The sleazy guys his daughter would possibly date just to get his attention.

-That led the man to stop his laughter.
+That led the man to stop his delirious simpering.

 Not on my watch.

-He promptly apologized for laughing, he didn't mean it in an insulting way.
+He promptly apologized for his erratic behavior, he didn't mean it in an insulting way.
 Then, without hesitation, he told Emma that he wanted to be part of their daughter's life.
 But he couldn't help to add a quip when he informed Emma not to take it personally when he said he didn't want to have a steady relationship with her—or anyone, for that manner.

 Emma was witty and promptly retorted that she had no intention of marrying him—because Tony wasn't really her type.